CemRoot/Nasa_Apod_Project/README.md

-# README.md

 ## Project Name: NASA APOD Data Retrieval and Iris Dataset Analysis

 ### Project Description
-This project is designed to retrieve data from NASA's APOD API, save the data in JSON format, and perform data processing and analysis on the Iris dataset.
-It demonstrates fundamental data analysis, visualization, and handling of API interactions using Python.
+This project retrieves data from NASA's Astronomy Picture of the Day (APOD) API, stores the data in JSON format, and performs data processing and analysis on the Iris dataset.
+It combines API integration and fundamental data analysis with Python, including visualization and regression modeling.

 ### Table of Contents
 1. [Project Overview](#project-overview)